 Posts may be sponsored.
 This post contains affiliate links, which means I will make a commission at no extra cost to you should you click through and make a purchase.
 As an Amazon Associate I earn from qualifying purchases.

 Baked rice pudding is a delicious variation on your favorite rice dessert that’s baked in the oven.
-Try this old fashion riced pudding today.
+Try a dessert like the rice pudding Jamie Oliver makes.

 Baked Rice Pudding

 Rice pudding has a history that dates all the way back to the royalty of England.
 Back then, rice was an expensive import from the Orient.

 So, rice pudding was something it took money to enjoy.
 One of the earliest rice pudding recipes to date is one referred to as rice pottage found in the 1300s.

 How do you make old-fashioned rice pudding?

 Old-fashioned rice pudding is not baked.
 It is a creamy pudding made on the stovetop that has eggs, raisins, milk, rice, and white sugar.

 After cooking it, you typically put it in the refrigerator until it sets.
 Amusing Foodie shares a rice pudding recipe using brown rice that sounds amazing.

 Feel free to top with your favorite fresh fruit like the baked rice pudding Jamie Oliver makes.

 Can you make rice pudding with cooked rice?